 \section{Abstract}

 The remarkable success of multimodal large language models (MLLMs) has driven advances in multimodal embeddings, yet existing models remain inherently discriminative, limiting their ability to benefit from reasoning-driven generation paradigm.
-In this work, we pioneer the exploration of generative embeddings, unifying embedding tasks within a generative paradigm.
-We propose UME-R1, a universal multimodal embedding framework consisting of a two-stage training strategy: a cold-start supervised fine-tuning equips the model with reasoning capabilities and enables it to generate both discriminative and generative embeddings; a subsequent reinforcement learning enhances reasoning and further optimizes generative embedding quality.
-This pioneering work reveals four key insights: 1) generative embeddings unlock substantial performance gains over conventional discriminative embeddings by leveraging the powerful generative reasoning capabilities of MLLMs; 2) discriminative and generative embeddings are complementary, whose combined oracle performance far exceeding that of either alone; 3) RL can effectively enhance generative embeddings, establishing a scalable optimization paradigm.; 4) repeated sampling at inference boosts downstream task coverage (pass@k), highlighting the inference-time scalability potential of generative embeddings.
+In this work, we pioneer the exploration of reasoning-driven generative embeddings, unifying embedding tasks within a generative paradigm.
+We propose UME-R1, a universal multimodal embedding framework consisting of a two-stage training strategy: a cold-start supervised fine-tuning equips the model with reasoning capabilities and enables it to generate both discriminative and reasoning-driven generative embeddings; a subsequent reinforcement learning enhances reasoning and further optimizes generative embedding quality.
+This pioneering work reveals four key insights: 1) reasoning-driven generative embeddings unlock substantial performance gains over conventional discriminative embeddings by leveraging the powerful generative reasoning capabilities of MLLMs; 2) discriminative and reasoning-driven generative embeddings are complementary, whose combined oracle performance far exceeding that of either alone; 3) RL can effectively enhance reasoning-driven generative embeddings, establishing a scalable optimization paradigm; 4) repeated sampling at inference boosts downstream task coverage (pass@k), highlighting the inference-time scalability potential of reasoning-driven generative embeddings.
 Evaluated on the MMEB-V2 benchmark across 78 tasks spanning video, image, and visual documents, UME-R1 significantly outperforms conventional discriminative embedding models and offers a foundation for more interpretable, reasoning-driven generative multimodal embeddings.
-Our code, models, and datasets will be publicly available at \url{https://github.com/XMUDeepLIT/UME-R1}.
+Our datasets, models, and code are available at \url{https://github.com/XMUDeepLIT/UME-R1}.